 On the first of the month, I record my mileage.
 I know I have to keep it under 235 miles a month to maintain my discount, so I watch it and don't let it get out of range.
 That means some walking, some bicycle riding, or just saying no to more driving near the end of the month.
 Pays off in lower premiums and health benefits.

 Make sure you are getting all of the discounts you are entitled to, on your auto insurance.
-Most companies give discounts for anti-lock brakes, daytime running lights, airbags, etc. Some discounts you may not be aware of: annual mileage of less than a certain number (often 8,000 per year), even teenage drivers who maintain honor roll grades!
+Most companies give discounts for anti-lock brakes, daytime running lights, airbags, etc. Some discounts you may not be aware of.

 I'm buying my wife a new car for her birthday next week.
 I thought this might be a good time to review our coverages and shop for competitive rates again.
 I've already checked with my home insurance company, and I see no benefit combining my home and auto insurance with them.
 Any suggestions?